Find a Doctor

 PGY-1 – Six months General Surgery Internship/Six months Otolaryngology Internship

 Each year, two residents join the training program through the American Academy of Otolaryngology- Head and Neck Surgery matching system (administered through NRMP).
-During the internship year, residents will spend a total of six months with the Tufts Medical Center Department of Surgery on general surgery, SICU, and neurosurgery rotations; they will also spend a total of six months on otolaryngology rotations.
+During the internship year, residents will spend a total of six months with the Tufts General Surgery, SICU, Neurosurgery and Oral and Maxillofacial Surgery services.
+They will also spend a total of six months on otolaryngology rotations.
 In-house call as an intern is approximately one night in four, depending on the specific rotation.

 During the surgical internship, the resident is expected to become proficient in inpatient service management and the coordination of outpatient care.
 They are also expected to acquire practical experience in level-appropriate surgical cases under attending supervision.